 - After the cooking time has completed, turn off the burner and lift the basket slowly from the deep fryer.
-Keep it over the fryer and allow the oil to drip off.
+Keep it over the fryer and let the oil drip off.
 Then, move the basket to a smooth surface.

 - Once the oil has stopped dripping, insert the meat thermometer into the thickest parts of the thigh and breast areas.
 Avoid contact with bone.
 These are the best locations to determine whether the meat is properly cooked.

-- You need to take the chicken out of the freezer at least an hour or two before you fry it and allow it to thaw.
+- You need to take the chicken out of the freezer at least an hour or two before you fry it and let it thaw.
 Ice crystals consist of water and can cause dangerous oil splatters.

 - To decrease the risk of overfilling, follow the manufacturer’s guidelines in regard to the bird size.
 Most deep fryer pots are big enough to hold two whole chickens.

-- Before you fry the chicken, use injector kits to fill the inside of the chicken with flavorings.
+- Before you fry the chicken, use injector kits to fill the inside the chicken with flavorings.
 Marinate the chicken at least 24 hours before you fry it.
 Not willing to wait?
 Using a vacuum sealer can speed up the marinating process.